max-evolve/max-evolve.github.io/_resources/2025-01-01-product-execution-questions.md

 When an interviewer asks you a RCA question, the first thing is to ascertain what are they looking for.
 There could be two cases:

 1. If the interviewer has an exact root cause in mind, then you should sequentially ask them questions to reach the exact root cause
-2. On the other hand, some interviewers won’t have an exact root cause in mind but would just want to know your methodology to reach the final root cause.
+2. On the other hand, some interviewers won't have an exact root cause in mind but would just want to know your methodology to reach the final root cause.
 They would want you to cover as much ground as possible and think about all aspects.
 Hence, the first clarifying question for a RCA question should be to clarify which approach they you prefer you take:
     1. do you want me to sequentially ask you questions and try to reach the final root cause that you have in your mind?
     2. Or do I layout my methodology and all aspects I would consider?